apache/mxnet/docs/how_to/multi_devices.md

 Now if there are two ssh-able machines, and we want to train it on these two machines.
-First we save the IPs (or hostname) of these two machines in file `hosts`, e.g.
+First, we save the IPs (or hostname) of these two machines in file `hosts`, e.g.

 ```bash
 $ cat hosts